cwendorf/EASI/docs/Examples/Frenda/README.md

 ---

-## Factorial Between-Subjects Example with Frenda Data
+## Factorial Between-Subjects Example with Frenda Information

 ### Overview of this Example